sahil-ladhania/Practice-Projects/YouTube Video Listing/readme.md

 - **Clickable Video Cards:**
   - Each video card is clickable.
-  - Clicking a card opens the corresponding video on YouTube in a new tab.
+  - Clicking a card opens the corresponding video on YouTube in a `new tab`.

 - **Search Functionality:**
   - A search bar filters the displayed videos based on user input.